varungidwani91/tutor_app/readme.md

 8. **Access the application**:

     Open your web browser and navigate to `http://127.0.0.1:8000/admin/` to access the Django admin panel.
+Login with the superuser credentials created in previous steps.

 ## API Endpoints